jwood000/RcppAlgos/README.md

 -----

 ### Common Combinatorial Functions
 Easily executed with a very simple interface.
+Output is in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographical_order).
 ``` r
 ## Find all 3-tuples combinations without
 ## repetition of the numbers c(1, 2, 3, 4).